-- Don’t wait too long It can be tempting to believe a new employee’s struggles will be solved with time or that a more tenured employee is simply going through a rough patch.
+It can be tempting to believe a new employee’s struggles will be solved with time or that a more tenured employee is simply going through a rough patch.
 But when poor performance or negative behavior persists, it’s important to act decisively, for the good of the employee and the organization.
+First, identify shortfalls through your observations.
+Assess whether the company might bear some fault for certain issues, such as a lack of training or a bad job-person match.

 - Level I: At this point, meeting records stay with the manager, who should summarize prior coaching, address performance and outline a timeframe for change.
 The manager and employee should agree on the performance issues in question, as well as the action steps.
 The manager should create a summary document capturing shortfalls and improvements needed, and both manager and employee should sign this paperwork.
 At this point, there is no need for HR involvement.